mnlipp/VM-Operator/webpages/vm-operator/manager.md

 ---
-title: "VM-Operator: The Manager — Provides the controller and a web user interface"
+title: "VM-Operator: The Manager — Provides the controller and a Web UI"
 description: >-
   Information about the installation and configuration of the VM Operator.